fluent/fluentd-docs-gitbook/input/tcp.md

 | enum | tcp | tcp, tls | 0.14.12 |

 This section is for setting TLS transport or some general transport configurations.
+See [Config: Transport Section](../configuration/transport-section.md) for all supported parameters.

 #### General configuration